Hurricane Matthew less intense, still a threat

 Story highlights

-- Hurricane Matthew expected to reach South and North Carolina on Saturday
+- Hurricane Matthew expected to reach North Carolina on Saturday after lashing South Carolina

 - Category 2 storm Matthew is still dangerous, officials warn